AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 Once more, the good news about the pitfalls of life-cycle-management lie in the limitations of typical use cases of \alib_boxing_nl.
-In most cases, are not even actively created by a software.
+In most cases, are not even actively created by software.
 Instead, they are implicitly created when generic functions accept arguments of type <c>const Box&</c>.
 In this most frequent case, after the function returns, the current thread's stack frame is \https{unwinded,en.wikipedia.org/wiki/Call_stack#Unwinding}, and the boxed argument objects are disposed!<br>